Have you ever wondered exactly how to eat a cherimoya?

 What does a cherimoya taste like?

-A cherimoya tastes like a custardy pear with hints of mango, pineapple, and coconut.
+A cherimoya tastes like a custardy pear with a blend of pineapple, mango, and coconut flavors.

 Is the skin of the cherimoya edible?